rebahama/bimmer-reviewer/README.md

 When the user clicks the update review button the page below will be shown.
 Here the user can just update the data and click "update review".
 ![Update reveiw](docs/images/update-review.png)

-Afte the user have updated the info followin message will be shown:
+Afte the user have updated the info following message will be shown:
 ![Update message](docs/images/update-message.png)

 ## Delete review